lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Pino:** given me.

 I thought with a question, is it, is it too late for me to open up a quick, it could be quick.
 Yeah, go for it.
 I can run a few minutes open.
-I was, how, I was just reflecting on how, how nice it is to hear you all who have been in the Postgres community longer and you remember talks from different people like going, going way back and you've worked together in your case Alvaro and Boris for a very long time.
+I was, how, I was just reflecting on how, how nice it is to hear you all who have been in the Postgres community longer and you remember talks from different people like going, going way back and you've worked together in your case Álvaro and Boriss for a very long time.

 And it's, it's nice to hear that and it's all part of the community building.
 So folks that join Postgres, they find a community that's warm and welcoming and supportive.
 And so I wanted to ask Bo, I think it was bodies have touched on it earlier that during the pandemic conferences, in-person conferences were, were reduced so much and how did it affect the community?